N03662963/ELSpring2018/doc/Readme.md

-This is my directory for all the documentation related to the project.
+This is my directory for all of the documentation related to the project.